 All Reception children have a personal on-line Learning Journey which records photos, observations and comments, in line with the Early Years Foundation Stage, to build up a record of their experiences during their first year at our school.

 We use Tapestry, a system, which is hosted in the UK on secure servers.
 These servers conform to very high environmental standards and are proactively managed 24 hours a day.
 Each Tapestry account has its own database and the code itself is developed using hack-resistant techniques.
 Filenames are encoded for uploaded, videos and images, making Tapestry a safe and secure on-line Learning Journey tool.
 The benefits of this being on-line, is that parents and carers can also have secure access (via a website which you login to using your email address and a password) to their child’s Learning Journey.
 In addition to viewing our contributions, we encourage parents and carers to add to it by uploading photos and comments, or commenting on observations made by us.

 We have our own secure Tapestry website and we set up user accounts for parents and carers.
 There is information on how to view/use the Learning Journey.
-Each child will also receive a CD with their Learning Journey on at the end of their Reception year.
 Please note each parent only has access to their own child’s Learning Journey.